mafazgithub/Road-Surveillance/README.md

 # Road Surveillance Service

-Road surveillance project.
+Road surveillance project for Sovereign Corporation.
 It includes detection and tracking.

 ## Detection